Discovering Product Management | My Calling12 Apr 2016

 I have fallen head over heel in love with product management and I think that it is my life’s calling.

-I will explore my thoughts on product management in future posts.
+I will explore my experiences in product management in future posts.